alecthomas/entityx/README.md

 #### Querying entities and their components

-To query all components with a set of components assigned use ``EntityManager::entities_with_components()``.
+To query all entities with a set of components assigned, use ``EntityManager::entities_with_components()``.
 This method will return only those entities that have *all* of the specified components associated with them, assigning each component pointer to the corresponding component instance:

 ```c++
 boost::shared_ptr<Position> position;